SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/01-05-Create-service-instances.md

-# Enable access to Integration Suite platform API
+# Enable access to Platform API
 Create a service account for unregistered users to browse your API catalog.
 Please make sure the Cloud Foundry environment is enabled in your subaccount to create the service instances.
 Also ensure you have added the necessary entitlements as indicated in the [prerequisites](https://github.com/SAP-samples/btp-create-api-integrations/blob/main/01-GettingStartedGuide/README.md).

 ## Create a service account for Business Hub Enterprise guest access